 - Northern District of Georgia

 I am an adjunct professor at Emory University School of Law for the Kessler-Eidson Program for Trial Techniques, seven days of intensive workshops on trial techniques for all second-year students.

 I was selected for The National Trial Lawyers Top 100 and Top 40 under 40.
 Membership is by invitation only.
 I am also AV Preeminent rated by Martindale-Hubbell and rated 10/10 by Avvo--the highest ratings for both organizations.

 After law school, I worked for the Public Defender for the Atlanta Judicial Circuit, the largest (and best!) office in Georgia.
 The Georgia Public Defender Council continues to appoint me to represent indigent defendants on appeal.
 I regularly appear before the Georgia Court of Appeals and the Georgia Supreme Court to argue appeals.

 I was selected by the Georgia Association of Criminal Defense Lawyers to attend the 13th Bill Daniel Trial Advocacy Program in Athens, Georgia.

 I perform a significant amount of pro bono work.
 I have performed free work for people harassed by junk debt collectors, tenants wrongfully evicted from their homes, the International Community School, Occupy protesters arrested during peaceful protests, and federal prisoners seeking clemency from unreasonable drug sentences with Clemency Project 2014.
 I work closely with the Atlanta Volunteer Lawyers Foundation and the Pro Bono Partnership of Atlanta in providing pro bono services to worthwhile individual and corporate clients.
-I am also the general counsel, pro bono, for a nonprofit engaging in international humanitarian work.

 I hold the record for the largest verdict obtained for the Atlanta Volunteer Lawyers Foundation.